Ruptured intracranial dermoid cyst

-The patient had history of hydrocephalus and unerwent VP shunt
+The patient had a history of hydrocephalus and underwent VP shunt

-Complex right temporal intra axial lesion.
+Complex right temporal intra-axial lesion.
 In T1 it displays heterogenous intensity predominantly low signal in the center of the lesion with peripheral hyperintensity.
 In T2 the lesion is predominantly hyperintense in the center and periphery.
-The peripheral component becomes low signal in Fat suppressed T2.
-Scattered foci of hyperintense signal in T1 and FLAIR are seen dessiminated within the subarachnoid space.
+The peripheral component becomes low signal in fat suppressed T2.
+Scattered foci of hyperintense signal in T1 and FLAIR are seen disseminated within the subarachnoid space.

 1 case question available

-The dermoid cyst has ruptured and its fatty content become disseminated within the subarachnoid space resulting in T1/FLAIR hyperintense droplets.
-After evacuating its content, its center became hypointense on T1, and may resemble any other cystic lesions.
+The dermoid cyst has ruptured and its fatty content becomes disseminated within the subarachnoid space resulting in T1/FLAIR hyperintense droplets.
+After evacuating its content, its center became hypointense on T1 and may resemble any other cystic lesions.

 - Osborn AG, Preece MT.
 Intracranial cysts: radiologic-pathologic correlation and imaging approach.
 Radiology.
 2006;239 (3): 650-64.
 Radiology (full text) - doi:10.1148/radiol.2393050823 - Pubmed citation